 The hand-carved textures engraved into the wood by Zanat’s master craftsman catch the light beautifully in a way that emphasizes the tactility and geometry of these multi-polygonal objects.
 Dom plates will come in 50, 70, and 100cm diameter and will be made in a couple of precious Bosnian hardwoods.

-With Dom, Michelle De Lucchi has once again revealed to us both his genius and the inseparable connection between art and craft, the past and the future.
+With Dom, Michele De Lucchi has once again revealed to us both his genius and the inseparable connection between art and craft, the past and the future.

 This is just the beginning of what portends a long-lasting dialogue on design and craftsmanship and new products as a result.
 New creations of our collaborations with Michele De Lucchi will soon be launched.